What does it mean to be a sustainable community?

 Join the conversation!

-During the spring and summer of 2019, the City will be collecting feedback through a variety of civic engagement activities, including neighborhood association meetings, booths at community events, and community meetings to collect feedback on the Sustainability Master Plan.
+During the spring, summer, and fall of 2019, the City will be collecting feedback through a variety of civic engagement activities, including neighborhood association meetings, focus groups, and community meetings to collect feedback on the Sustainability Master Plan.
+Upcoming events are listed on the right-hand sidebar of this page.

 Sign up for the City's weekly email newsletter, This Week in Kirkland, to stay up to date on this civic conversation.